-- Divorce: We align ourselves with your goals and best interests.
+- We align ourselves with your goals and best interests.

-- Custody and parenting: We seek parenting plans that allow you to spend sufficient time with your child or children.
+- We seek parenting plans that allow you to spend sufficient time with your child or children.

-- Child support: We can ensure that if you are paying support, the amount will be determined in a fair and equitable manner.
+- We can ensure that if you are paying support, the amount will be determined in a fair and equitable manner.

-- Property division: We advocate for the rights of our clients in property division of all types — from simple to complex property and asset division.
+- We advocate for the rights of our clients in property division of all types — from simple to complex property and asset division.

 We also represent fathers who are not and never have been married to the mothers of their child or children.
 These types of cases typically involve paternity actions.
 If you would like to establish paternity of a child you believe is yours, or if there is a paternity action against you, we can help.
 When paternity is established, you may have visitation rights and be responsible for paying child support.

-If you are a father who is going through a divorce or contemplating divorce, or if you are involved in a paternity case or have questions about child custody in Washington State, talk to a lawyer from O'Brian & Associates.
+If you are a father who is going through a divorce or contemplating divorce, or if you are involved in a paternity case or have questions about child custody in Washington State, talk to a family law and divorce attorney for dads like you from Alpine Family Law.
 We can be reached at (425) 276-7677 or through the online form.